Social Media Is Bad for Artists (And We All Know It)

 You are dependent on a platform

 Never, I repeat, never place all your bets on a single platform.
-Social media platforms are similarly short-lived as their content.
+Social media platforms can be similarly short-lived as their content.

 Say all your success as an artist depends on Instagram.
 When that platform is gone, so are you.